Abatement of Penalties

 Any person who does not comply with other specified reporting requirements, including the use of correct identification numbers (employer identification numbers and social security numbers), is subject to a penalty of $50 for each failure.

 These penalties pile one on top of another.
-And then the iRS charges interest on the penalties!
-IF you need help avoiding or contesting penalties, please call us.
+And then the IRS charges interest on the penalties!
+IF you need help avoiding or contesting penalties, contact our experienced tax attorneys.